monomelodies/monad/README.md

 Or you could write your own CSS from scratch.
 That's fine by us.
 In that case, starting by including Bootstrap will give you a running start.

+Monad includes the [Bootstrap CSS framework](https://getbootstrap.com) by to get you started quickly, but is also completely customisable if you'd rather rebrand to for your project's own style.

 ## Further reading
 You'll notice that up until now we haven't said a word about server side code,